 - Reallocating funds away from the over-policing of Black and Brown people and toward programs that contribute to economic, gender, and racial justice for Black and Brown families and communities, i.e. funneling money away from police and toward schools, health and social service programs, affordable housing and child care options, and food assistance programs.

 - Exploring radical solutions to fundamentally change our country’s deeply racist way of policing, as well as the criminal punishment system and prison industrial complex.
 These solutions should offer true healing, safety, and justice to those who’ve been harmed, while increasing investment in public and community programs, policies, and practices that effectively address and prevent poverty, homelessness, domestic and sexual violence, violence based on gender identity, gun violence, mental health, and addiction.

-In addition to these reforms, we’re supporting the House Democrats’ George Floyd Justice in Policing Act of 2020 as a first step toward change.
-Read our analysis of the bill here.
+In addition to these reforms, we’re supporting the House Democrats’ George Floyd Justice in Policing Act as a first step toward change.
+Click here to support the bill, and read our analysis of the bill here.